 - Which deep work task needs to be prioritized next week?

 - Do you have to say ‘no’ to anything next week to free up more deep work time?

 - How much time did you give yourself for mental breaks and personal activities?

 Maximizing your productivity also means being proactive and defensive with your time and availability.
 With 24.5% of a 40-hour workweek spent on unproductive task work (like checking emails and responding to Slack notifications), it’s no shocker that the average professional only completes 53.5% of their planned tasks per week.
 But you can use a free time tracking app to automatically capture and analyze all of these deep work metrics for you so you can stay focused on your productivity.

 Increase your productivity with deep work 🧠

-By tapping into the magic of deep work, and better managing the boring (albeit necessary) everyday shallow busywork – you can work to find greater fulfillment in your skill, get more quality work accomplished in less time, and provide an even better value to your team.
+By tapping into the magic of the deep work philosophy, and better managing the boring (albeit necessary) everyday shallow busywork – you can work to find greater fulfillment in your skill, get more quality, focused work accomplished in less time, and provide an even better value to your team.
 As per Cal Newport, “a deep life is a good life”, and in the end that’s really what we’re really all about.

 Auto-schedule your tasks, habits, breaks, & meetings on Google Calendar.Start scheduling →